-- 23.01 There shall be a Board of Directors (referred to in the Constitution as the "Board") which shall be composed of: - (a) President\ - (b) Vice-President\ - (c) Board members elected to represent their respective districts as provided in Article Representation.
+- 23.01 There shall be a Board of Directors (referred to in the Constitution as the "Board") which shall be composed of:-the President, Vice-President, sixteen (16) District Board members and one (1) Equity Board Member.

+- (a) President

+- (b) Vice-President

+(c) Board members elected to represent their respective districts as provided in Article - Representation.

-\ Executive Officers
+Executive Officers